EPR Compliance FAQ — Common Questions Answered

 Which states are coming next?

 Illinois, New Jersey, and New York all have active EPR packaging bills in their legislatures.
-Illinois (HB 3386) and New Jersey (S3398) are furthest along and could enact laws as early as 2026.
-New York's bill is broader but still in committee.
+Illinois (HB 3386) and New Jersey (S3398) are furthest along.
+New York's Packaging Reduction and Recycling Infrastructure Act (SB 1464) did not pass a floor vote before the 2026 legislative session ended and will need to be reintroduced in 2027.
 If you currently sell packaged products in these states, start planning now — the lead time for data collection and PRO registration can be 6-12 months.

 Still have questions?